research-ag/icrcX/icrc-84.md

   Ok : record {
     deposit_inc : Amount;
     credit_inc : Amount;
+    credit : int;
   };
   Err : variant {
-    CallLedgerError : text;
+    CallLedgerError : record { message : text };
-    NotAvailable : text;
+    NotAvailable : record { message : text };
   };
 };
 ```

-If the specified `Token` is not supported by the service then the call will throw the async error `canister_reject`.
+If the specified `Token` is not supported by the service then the call will throw the async error `canister_reject` with error message `"UnknownToken"`.
-The error message is not specified by this standard but is recommended to indicate the reason.

 The service will make a downstream call to the underlying ICRC-1 ledger before returning to the user.
 If the downstream call fails then the variant `Err = CallLedgerError` is returned.